zdnk/fluent-family/README.md

 # Family

-Family is extension for your models to simply query relationships on Arrays of your models.
+Family is extension for your models to simply "pre-fetch" relationships on Arrays of your models.

 ## Example